Aerophage1771/GermaineTutoringcom/replit.md

 - July 04, 2025.
 Redesigned Practice interface with free browsing as default and smart drilling option for LR only
 - July 04, 2025.
 Removed Reading Comprehension section generator and "never attempted questions" targeting criteria
 - July 04, 2025.
 Added comprehensive question filtering by type, skills, difficulty, and passage categories
+- July 05, 2025.
+Updated Reading Comprehension to be passage-based with RC-specific filters (passage categories, question categories)
+- July 05, 2025.
+Implemented proper RC filtering backend with passage grouping and ordering by passage structure
 ```

 ## User Preferences